 D-209-1: Noncompetitive Purchases

-Purchases of goods and/or services from a single vendor that cost $5,000 or less do not require competitive bids, but they must conform to the purchasing guidelines and principles stated in this chapter.
+Noncompetitive purchases are those purchases of goods and/or services from a single vendor that cost $5,000 or less.
+These purchases do not require competitive bids, but they must conform to the purchasing guidelines and principles stated in this chapter and in the applicable chapters of the VRSM and VR-SFP related to the good or service being purchased.

-Purchases of goods and/or services from a single vendor that cost more than $5,000 (such as tuition) must be competitively bid or approved as a proprietary or sole source purchase.
-See D-209-2: Proprietary and Sole Source Purchases below.
+Purchases of goods and/or services from a single vendor that cost more than $5,000 must be competitively bid or approved as a proprietary or sole source purchase.
+For more information, refer to D-205-3: Competitive Bids and D-209-2: Proprietary and Sole Source Purchases.

-Exception: MAPS services, contracted services, and tuition and fees do not require a competitive bid.
+Exceptions: Medical goods and services purchased using MAPS codes, contracted goods and services, and in-state public college/university tuition and fees do not require a competitive bid.

 For information about obtaining required bids (for example, RHW bid requests), VR staff contacts the TWC Purchasing Team at consumer.procurement@twc.state.tx.us.